 If you have the joy of being your own boss, you should be able to shoot when you want and where you want, right?
 But when Kaitlin of Kaitlin Noel Photography started shooting more weddings, she realized she had to confront her fear of shooting in direct light.

 “…portrait sessions were notoriously scheduled to take place in the “perfect” light.
-If I wasn't a fan of the light, I would simply rescheduled the shoot for a “better day/time.”
+If I wasn't a fan of the light, I would simply reschedule the shoot for a “better day/time.”
 This was the dream.
 The good life.”

-On the wedding day, there is only one boss, the bride.
-Okay, two, the Mother of the Bride, but still not you.
-The luxury of changing the date based on direct or indirect sunlight is nothing but a photographer's dream.
+You have absolutely NO Control of those two bosses.
+The luxury of changing the date based on direct or indirect sunlight is nothing but a photographer's fantasy.
 The wedding day is happening no matter the weather.
-And we all know someone who has shot a wedding in a hurricane, so there is no time to cry, “but I am a natural light photographer!”
+And we all know someone who has shot a wedding in a hurricane, dust storm, or snow storm, so there is no time to cry: “but I am a natural light photographer!”

 “…when shooting with the sun directly behind them, you NEED to shoot through something…leafy branches, etc. You also want to have more of a textured background (building, fences, etc) so that it is not all blank white skies.
 Also, be sure that you over expose just a bit as you meter for their faces and fill in with the shadows slider in Lightroom.
 After a bit of editing magic, you will find that you have a perfectly exposed image. “

-Even when shooting in direct sunlight, you can have both the background and clients faces in a flattering and even light.
+Even when shooting in direct sunlight, you can have both the background and clients' faces in a flattering and even light.

-So, though this subject can be talked about for many more pages and each and every photographer has their own shooting style and use of light, I think most would agree that BACKLIGHT is the best way to handle direct sun, as long as you can provide a way to add fill flash, use natural reflectors, shoot through filters, or find any patch of shade to pose in and shoot from.
+Though this subject can be talked about for many more pages and each and every photographer has their own shooting style and use of light, I think most would agree that BACKLIGHT is the best way to handle direct sun, as long as you can provide a way to add fill flash, use natural reflectors, shoot through filters, or find any patch of shade to pose in and shoot from.

 Do you have any other tips that you have found work for you?
 Different shooting styles?
 Any tips and tricks you are willing to share?
 We are always up for more inspiration and seeing how others approach shooting in various conditions.
-Feel free to comment below and let us hear what you think!!!
+Feel free to comment below and let us hear what you think!

-No credit card required
+No credit card required.